 8 Not Recommended: Spray dish soap on the weeds.

-- Dish soap is a surfactant.
-It breaks down oils and waxes on surfaces and, because of these properties, will kill insects on contact but is not an appropriate weed killer.
+- Dish soap is actually synthetic detergent.
+It breaks down oils and waxes on surfaces and, because of these properties, will kill or weaken plants—not just weeds—indescriminately so it is not recommended.

 - If you read the ingredients in many dish soaps, you can see that these are not substances that should be introduced to our soil or water.